 Sewing Tools You Need

-- If you do not have an AcuFeed™ type built-in system, you really need a traditional Walking foot or at the very least a Teflon® type foot, such as Janome's Ultra Glide foot to work with the iron-on vinyl and the shifting vinyl/batting/PUL layers of the changing pad.
+- If you do not have an AcuFeed™ type built-in system, we recommend a Walking or Even Feed foot or Teflon® type foot, such as Janome's Ultra Glide foot to work with the iron-on vinyl and the shifting vinyl/batting/PUL layers of the changing pad.

 Fabric and Other Supplies

 Amounts shown below are for ONE case and ONE coordinating changing pad